berylliumsec/orionOps/README.md

 ### Exploit SMB signing not required via DNS6 poisoning and NTLM relay.

+If Ipv6 is not being actively managed by a DNS and DHCP server and IPv6 packets are flowing then we can likely compromise this network by setting up a DNS server and DHCP server for IPv6.
+It is worth noting that according to [RFC3484](https://www.ietf.org/rfc/rfc3484.txt)

+IPv6 will be preferred over IPv4 which means that once IPv6 is being managed, nodes on the network will send packets via IPv6 as opposed to IPV4.

 ```bash
 screen -S mitm6 -d -m  docker run --rm -it --network host -v "$(pwd)":/RESULTS berryliumsec/petusawo:latest \
 start_mitm6 local_network_interface target_domain_name